Nonparametric Variable Screening with Optimal Decision Stumps: Experiments

 \subsection{Data driven choices of $\gamma_n$}

-In this subsection, we now consider the case when $s$ is unknown.
-As we have already demonstrated the performance of SDI in Sections \ref{partial} and \ref{exact}, here we are more concerned with examining how well the data-driven thresholding methods discussed in Section \ref{gamma_n} can estimate the true sparsity level $s$.
+We now consider the case when $s$ is unknown.
+As we have already demonstrated the performance of SDI in Section \ref{exact}, here we examine how well the data-driven thresholding methods discussed in Section \ref{gamma_n} can estimate the true sparsity level $s$.

-We first consider Model 1a and fix the sparsity level $s=4$ and the sample size $n=1000$.
+We first consider Model 5 and fix the sparsity level $s=4$ and the sample size $n=1000$.
 In Figure \ref{fig:isdi}, we plot the probability of exact support recovery (averaged over $50$ independent replications) using the permutation method against the number of permutations.
 After a very small number of permutations, the significance level and performance of the algorithm appear to stabilize.
 For comparison, in Figure \ref{fig:elbow}, we show the graph of the ranked impurity reductions (SDI importance measures) used for the elbow method.
-When there is no correlation between irrelevant and relevant variables, the permutation method may be more precise than the elbow method.
+When there is no correlation between irrelevant and relevant variables, as is the case with Model 5, the permutation method may be more precise than the elbow method.

-However, as discussed in Section \ref{gamma_n}, the permutation method can fail if there is correlation between irrelevant and relevant variables.
-To illustrate this, we now consider Model 1b with sparsity level $s=4$.
-Using $10$ permutations, the permutation method chooses a threshold $\gamma_n = 0.021$, which will select all the variables, as can be seen from ranked impurity reductions shown in Figure \ref{fig:elbow_half}.
-In other words, the permutation method underestimates the threshold $\gamma_n$, which in turn, causes too many false positives to be selected.
+However, as discussed in Section \ref{gamma_n}, the permutation method may be inaccurate if the irrelevant and relevant variables are correlated.
+To illustrate this, we now consider Model 1 with sparsity level $s=4$.
+As we can see from Figure \ref{fig:isdi_cor}, the permutation method fails completely.
+Using $20$ permutations, it chooses a threshold $\gamma_n \approx 0.024$, which will lead to all variables being selected, as can be seen from the ranked impurity reductions shown in Figure \ref{fig:elbow_half}.
+In other words, when there is strong correlation between the variables, the permutation method significantly underestimates the threshold $\gamma_n$, which in turn, creates too many false positives.
 In contrast, as can be seen from Figure \ref{fig:elbow_half}, the ranked impurity reductions still exhibit a distinct ``elbow'', from which the relevant and irrelevant variables can be discerned.

-As seen from Figures \ref{fig:elbow} and \ref{fig:elbow_half}, the impurity reductions for irrelevant variables appear to be tightly clustered at lower values while the relevant variables tend to be spread out at higher values.
-Since the irrelevant and relevant variable clusters have very different shapes and imbalanced sizes, we select the relevant variable cluster using a two-component Gaussian mixture model with the R package \texttt{EMCluster}.
-For our last experiment, we fix the sample size $n$ at $1000$ and consider various sparsity levels, namely, $ s \in \{5, 10, 15, \dots, 50 \} $ for all models.
-We run $50$ independent trials and average the size of the selected cluster.
-As we can see from Figure \ref{fig:em}, the average number of variables selected is close to the true sparsity level $s$ for all models, though the performance appears to be worse when there is correlation between variables.